stormpath/express-stormpath/docs/configuration.rst

       var stormpathApplication = req.app.get('stormpathApplication');
     });

-This object is proved by the `Stormpath Node SDK`_ and is `documented here <http://docs.stormpath.com/nodejs/api/application>`_.
+This object is provided by the `Stormpath Node SDK`_ and is `documented here <http://docs.stormpath.com/nodejs/api/application>`_.

 .. note::